Contact:

 Then, the position of the lake vis-à-vis the castle cannot be correct, since we are told in the books that the characters walk past the lake en route between the castle and the front gates, and between the castle and Hagrid's cabin; and also that it is possible, while standing on the lawn just in front of the castle, to see the centre of the lake.
 We know that the lake is entirely enclosed within the perimeter wall, not abutting it as it does in this sketch, because students are able to walk right round the lake without leaving the Hogwarts grounds.
 We are also told, with a high degree of certainty, that the Forbidden Forest is west of the castle, and with a strong degree of probability that the lake is south of it, and in JKR's drawing if the Forest is west of the castle the lake is north of it.

-In order to draw up a map of the castle which is actually compatible with the books, therefore, I have used JKR's own map as a rough guide but have adapted it where necessary, in order to comply with what we are actually told in the books.
+In order to draw up a map of the castle which is actually compatible with the books, therefore, I have used JKR's own map as a rough guide but have adapted it where necessary, in order to comply with what we are told in the canon texts.

 As a general rule, here and elsewhere, I treat what is in the books as the primary source and as "fact", except in those few cases where what is in the books is manifestly impossible - which usually means where JK's maths has let her down more than ordinarily badly.

-[It is impossible, for example, for Hagrid's cabin and the Beauxbatons carriage to be 200 yards apart, and yet for Hagrid to stand just outside his cabin and Madame Maxime to stand just outside her carriage and them to be able to converse in voices too quiet for somebody inside the cabin to hear what they're saying, and yet be able to hear each other, without using any sort of magical boost - especially since we are told elswhere that the cabin and carriage are next to each other.]
+[For example, given that Hagrid is able to stand just outside his cabin while Madame Maxime stands just outside her carriage and they are then able to converse in voices too quiet for somebody inside the cabin to hear what they're saying, and yet they are able to hear each other, without using any sort of magical boost or any suggestion of giantish subsonics, and given that we are also told elsewhere that the cabin and carriage are next to each other, it is impossible that while this sotto voce conversation is taking place the cabin and carriage should be 200 yards apart.]

+If there is a conflict (as there is over the nature of the talking portraits) what's in the seven narrative books trumps the Fantastic Beasts, Quidditch Through the Ages and Beedle the Bard supplements.
 Formal writing by JK Rowling outwith the books, such as the "Famous Wizard" cards, is treated as canonical unless it clashes directly with the books.
 Less formal statements made by her, such as interviews, website comments etc., are treated as semi-canonical and as secondary to the books, used to clarify points which the books leave open, but disregarded if they clash directly with the books or other formal writing.
-Where such semi-canonical statements clash with each other, the most recent statement is usually to be preferred.
-Evidence from the films and other extra-canonical sources are referred to only if the books and JKR between them have failed to clarify a point.
+Where such semi-canonical statements clash with each other, the most recent statement is usually to be preferred, except where the more recent statement is a throwaway remark and the earlier one showed detailed attention.
+Evidence from the films and other extra-canonical sources are referred to only as optional extras and only where they do not clash with book canon.

 I have tried, wherever possible, to avoid explaining away anomalies with the excuse "It's magic - it moves about."
-There are some instances, especially to do with the position of the Fat Lady inside the castle, where you just have to conclude that something does move but in general things clearly have a fixed or at least a usual position, otherwise nobody would ever find their way about, so I have tried wherever possible to find non-magical explanations for apparent anomalies.
+There are some instances, especially to do with the position of the Fat Lady inside the castle, where you just have to conclude that something does move and it's interview canon that the castle's layout is fluid, but in general things clearly have a fixed or at least a usual position, otherwise nobody would ever find their way about, so I have tried wherever possible to find non-magical explanations for apparent anomalies.

 Note that the section on the grounds needs to be read before the section on the castle, since a lot of the working-out of the shape of the castle depends on what areas of the grounds can be seen from which window, and that requires a prior knowledge of how the grounds are laid out.